 I use 16 gauge copper plate (1/16th inch) which comes in 500 mm x 1000 mm sheets polished on one side and covered with a plastic protective sheet.
 This I cut up (very carefully!) by scoring into it over 50 times with a heavy craft knife and then snapping it away.
 This may sound a little brutal but I have not had a lot of luck with guillotined plates – however sharp the blade there nearly always seems to be a slight bending or compression of the metal which is almost impossible to straighten and which causes the prints to fade away at that edge.
 Most of us don’t have a heavy duty guillotine lying around the house and trusting this to others can result in scratches and plates that vary in size and are not perfectly square.
 I have experimented with three plate colour etchings in the past and this can make the plates difficult to register.
 Before removing the plastic coating I roughly bevel the edges of the plate to a 45′ angle using a coarse file.
 This is optional but I find it much easier to roll the plate – with less chance of the roller catching the edge.
 When the print is finally ready to edition I finish off this bevelling with fine sandpaper and polish it up with the back of a spoon which gives a sharp clean print mark that does not cut the paper.
 Bevelling the plate before printing is compulsory in any class I teach!
 I have seen too many expensive blankets sliced through by the edge of an un bevelled plate

-Copper sheets from printmaking suppliers come with a protective sheet covering the polished front surface (not to be confused with zinc Jetplate which has a tough acid resistant coating on the back).
-I would advise keeping this on as long as possible (regard it like the protective plastic they put on mobile phones or new laptops/tvs).
+Copper sheets from printmaking suppliers include a protective sheet covering the polished front surface.
+This is not to be confused with zinc Jetplate which features a tough acid resistant coating on the back.
+I would advise keeping this on as long as possible (regard it just like the protective plastic they place on mobile phones or new laptops/tvs).
 After removing the plastic coating I clean the adhesive residue off with white spirit and check for scratches.
 If the copper plate has tarnished I polish it with Brasso.

-Before laying the ground on I degrease the plate.
-Traditionally this would have been ammonia and chalk but in a domestic situation a combination of washing powder and soda crystals dissolved in hot water works as a substitute (be careful to dissolve the powder and crystals thoroughly first and use a soft sponge to scrub the plate).
-Cream cleaners such as Jif (Now unfortunately renamed Cif!) used to be perfect as they contained ammonia but in our health and safety conscious times this has been changed and they just don’t work as well.
+Before laying the wax ground on I degrease the plate.
+Traditionally this would mean using a paste made from ammonia and chalk.
+For a domestic situation a mixture of soap powder and soda crystals dissolved in hot water works as a substitute.
+Be careful to dissolve the powder and crystals thoroughly first and use a soft sponge to wipe the plate.
+Cream cleaners like Jif (Now unfortunately renamed Cif!) used to be perfect as they contained ammonia but in our health and safety conscious times this has been changed and unfortunately they just don’t work satisfactorily.
 Recently I have discovered that Mr Muscle Kitchen cleaner is an admirable degreaser!

-For heating the plate I use an ordinary domestic cooker (Gas is better, but with a bit of practice an electric ring is just as good.
-Manoeuvre the plate with a metal spatula so it is heated evenly and place it on a flat smooth heat resistant surface (this will get ground on it so check it can be cleaned with white spirit!)
+For heating the plate i take advantage of a standard domestic cooker (Gas is best, but with a touch of practice an electrical ring works almost as well.
+Manoeuvre the plate with a metal spatula so it’s heated evenly and place it on a flat smooth heat resistant surface (this will accumulate a build up of solidifying wax up so check it can be cleaned with white spirit!)